Good copy is a compelling salesperson

-2. No self-serving sales pitch to promote your product please!
-Instead, speak to your audience in a relatable way that shows you understand what their concerns are.
+2. No self-serving sales pitch to promote your product, please!
+Instead, online writing should speak to your audience in a relatable way that shows you understand what their concerns are.
 For instance, share their problem and provide them with a solution to their problem

 3. There is a rising cost for consumer attention so create an identifiable advantage; preferably something unique about your product or service; and express it in simple short phrases.

 4. Be authentic and empathize; this means you really must think about who your target audience is, and then write about what’s important to them.
 Show your human side; it makes you and your brand more relatable.

 5. Show your natural personality and keep it consistent; that is to say, have a similar theme that emerges through your message as well as in the tone you use.
 Check to see it is true through each section of your website and overall devices as well.

 6. Write to empower, not overwhelm.
 You will build trust in your business by putting the power of choice and understanding in your customer’s hands.
 Use an active voice to build that connection and engage directly with the customer.